hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 ## Hypothesis testing using the Wald test

-The shrunken LFC estimates are output for each sample group relative to the mean expression across groups.
-These estimates represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.

-However, generally **we are interested in the LFC estimates relative to other sample groups**.
-To do this, we must test if the difference in the log2 fold changes between groups is zero.
+Generally, **we are interested in the LFC estimates relative to other sample groups**.
 To determine whether the difference in shrunken LFC estimates differs significantly from zero, the **Wald test** is used.
-The Wald test is generally used to make pair-wise comparisons (i.e. compare the LFCs from two different conditions).
+The Wald test is used to make **pair-wise comparisons**.

 ### Creating contrasts

-To indicate to DESeq2 the two groups we want to compare, we can use **contrasts** to perform differential expression testing using the Wald test.
+To indicate to DESeq2 the two groups we want to compare, we can use **contrasts**.
+Contrasts are then provided to DESeq2 to perform differential expression testing using the Wald test.
 Contrasts can be provided to DESeq2 a couple of different ways:

-1. Automatically DESeq2 will use the base factor level of the condition of interest as the base for statistical testing.
+1. Do nothing.
+Automatically DESeq2 will use the base factor level of the condition of interest as the base for statistical testing.
+The base level is chosen based on alphabetical order of the levels.
 2. In the `results()` function you can specify the comparison of interest, and the levels to compare.
 The level given last is the base level for the comparison.
 The syntax is given below:

 	```r